omahs/golem-docs/docs/Ncreators/javascript/quickstart/quickstart.md

 #### Get some funds

-Requesting tasks on Golem Network requires some credits on the network (GLM tokens).
+Requesting tasks on the Golem Network requires some credits on the network (GLM tokens).
 As this example will run on a test network you can get test credits.

-Open another terminal and run the following command to complete configuration:
+Open another terminal and run the following command to complete the configuration:

 ```bash
 yagna payment fund
 yagna payment init
 ```
 The first one will top up your account with funds (actually tokens, you can pay with only in the test network, where by default your apps are running).
-Second one will initialize the payment driver.
+The second one will initialize the payment driver.